Walking – Hill and Mountain

 Tuesday @ 08.45 Season - Continuous

-This is the largest and strongest of the Hill Walking Groups, with about 40 members at present (membership has been unlimited up to now).
+This is the largest and strongest of the Hill Walking Groups, with about 45 members at present (membership has been unlimited up to now, but we are reaching a limit).
 Usually there are about 20 on the walks, sometimes split between two walks.
 Our numbers also mean that there is no pressure to come on walks.
-We are an outward looking group, with a mutually beneficial relationship with ADRC (many are members of both), and a developing relationship with the Am Binnein Club.
+We are an outward looking group, with a mutually beneficial relationship with ADRC (many are members of both), and also with the Am Binnein Club, again some are members of both.

 While the aim of the group is to do hill walks which would be graded as A or A+ by the Ramblers (ie over 2,500 feet of climbing and about 10 miles walking), the major determinant of the walk(s) of the day is our fickle weather!
 I check several forecasts the day or so before the walk, and then decide on the route, trying to avoid a soaking and also trying to ensure that we see something!
 If the weather is really bad, then a low level walk (eg Barr Trails) is the order of the day.
 The decision is then e-mailed to members early Monday evening.
 If the weather is changing very rapidly, a decision may be postponed until we meet on Tuesday morning.
 As good weather is essential for trips to Arran or the Southern Highlands, then I try to give members more notice so a second walk can be arranged if wanted.

-Finally, I am happy to say that this is a very friendly, welcoming group, so if you enjoy hill walking, then why not give us a try?
+Finally, I am happy to say that this is a very friendly, welcoming group.

 For more information please contact the Group Leader (details above).